Deepesh2606/tutor-search-platform/README.md

-# tutor-search-platform
-A web application built with PHP and MySQL to connect students with home tutors.
-Students can search tutors by subject and class level, view profiles, and book sessions easily.
-Overview
-The Tutor Search and Home Booking Platform is a comprehensive web application designed to connect students with qualified home tutors based on subject expertise and class level.
-This platform simplifies the traditional process of finding reliable tutors by providing an intuitive search interface, detailed tutor profiles, and a streamlined booking system.

-Built using PHP and MySQL on the backend and enhanced with HTML, CSS, JavaScript, and Bootstrap on the frontend, this project delivers a responsive, user-friendly experience accessible across devices.
-The platform integrates Google Maps API for location-based tutor searches, allowing students to find tutors within their vicinity easily.

-Features
-User Registration and Authentication: Separate signup and login processes for students and tutors with session management to ensure secure access.

-Tutor Profiles: Tutors can showcase their qualifications, subject expertise, teaching levels, availability, and contact details.

-Search and Filtering: Students can search for tutors by selecting class levels and subjects, with results filtered to show only relevant, approved tutors.

-Booking System: Students can send session requests to tutors directly through the platform, facilitating easy appointment management.

-Location-Based Search: Utilizes Google Maps API to calculate distances and help students find tutors within a specific radius.

-Q&A Portal: Users can post questions and receive answers from tutors, fostering an interactive learning community.

-Review System: Students can leave feedback and ratings for tutors based on their tutoring experience.

-Responsive Design: Built with Bootstrap to ensure smooth usability on desktops, tablets, and mobile devices.

-Technologies Used
-Backend: PHP, MySQL

-Frontend: HTML5, CSS3, JavaScript, Bootstrap

-APIs: Google Maps API for geolocation and distance calculation

-AJAX for dynamic content updates

-Session management and secure prepared statements for database interactions

-Installation and Setup
-Install a local server environment like XAMPP, WAMP, or MAMP.

-Clone the repository or download the ZIP file.

-Import the provided database schema (.sql file) using phpMyAdmin or similar tools.

-Configure database credentials in the db.php file.

-Run the project via your local server URL (e.g., http://localhost/tutor-search-platform).

-Future Enhancements
-Advanced filtering options (fees, ratings, experience)

-In-app real-time messaging system

-AI-powered tutor recommendation engine

-Mobile application for Android/iOS

-Integrated video conferencing for live sessions

-Contribution
-Contributions are welcome!
-Feel free to fork the repo, raise issues, or submit pull requests to enhance the platform.

-License
-This project is open source and available under the MIT License.
+# Tutor Search and Home Booking Platform

+## Project Overview

+This web application connects students with qualified home tutors based on subject expertise and class level.
+It simplifies the tutor-finding process by allowing students to search, view tutor profiles, and send booking requests easily.

+## Key Features

+* **User Registration & Login:** Separate accounts for students and tutors with secure authentication.
+* **Tutor Profiles:** Tutors can list subjects, teaching levels, availability, and contact info.
+* **Search Functionality:** Students search tutors by class and subject, with location-based filtering using Google Maps API.
+* **Booking Requests:** Students can send session requests directly through the platform.
+* **Q\&A Portal:** Students ask questions and get answers from tutors.
+* **Review System:** Students provide feedback and rate tutors.
+* **Responsive Design:** Works well on desktop and mobile devices with Bootstrap.

+## Technologies Used

+* Backend: PHP, MySQL
+* Frontend: HTML, CSS, JavaScript, Bootstrap
+* Google Maps API for location features
+* AJAX for smooth user experience and dynamic updates

+## Installation Steps

+1. Install a local server like XAMPP or WAMP.
+2. Clone or download the project repository.
+3. Import the database schema using phpMyAdmin.
+4. Update database credentials in `db.php`.
+5. Access the app via your local server URL (e.g., `http://localhost/tutor-search-platform`).

+## Future Improvements

+* Add more search filters (price, experience, ratings).
+* Build in-app chat system for direct messaging.
+* Develop mobile apps for Android and iOS.
+* Integrate live video sessions for tutoring.

+## Contribution

+Feel free to fork, report issues, or suggest improvements to help enhance the platform.

+## License

+This project is open source under the MIT License.

+---